canjs/canjs/guides/introduction.md

 ### Models
 Models manage the data of an application.
 A model notifies the elements associated with it when its state has changed.
-In CanJS this is the can.Model object. can.Model handles all of your CRUD operations (Create, Read, Update, and Delete).
+In CanJS this is the can.Model object. can.Model makes it almost effortless to handle all of your CRUD operations (Create, Read, Update, and Delete).
 They can also provide validation for your data, as well---serving as a single source for handling your data acquisition, and managing its integrity.

 ### Views
 Views request information from the model, and use the data it provides to